February 2004 Moscow Metro bombing

 Memorial table for 41 victims of bombing at the metro station Avtozavodskaya.

 The February 2004 Moscow metro bombing occurred on 6 February 2004 when a male suicide bomber killed 41 people near Avtozavodskaya subway station on the Zamoskvoretskaya Line in Moscow.
 Up to 250 people were injured in the incident, some of the more common injuries being broken bones and smoke inhalation.

 Attack

 The blast occurred at about 08:32 MSK on 6 February 2004 inside a subway car while it was moving in the tunnel near Avtozavodskaya station, on the metro system's Zamoskvoretskaya Line.
-A Karachay suicide bomber Anzor Izhayev from Uchkeken village detonated an improvised explosive device in his backpack.
+A Karachay suicide bomber, Anzor Izhayev from the village of Uchkeken, detonated an improvised explosive device in his backpack.

 President of Russia Vladimir Putin blamed Chechen separatists for the Moscow metro attack.
 Chechen rebel leader Aslan Maskhadov denied involvement.

 A previously unknown Chechen terrorist group claimed responsibility for the bombing; the claim came from a group calling itself Gazoton Murdash, and signed by Lom-Ali ("Ali the Lion").
 According to the statement, the group launched the attack to mark the fourth anniversary of the killing of scores of Chechen civilians by Russian soldiers in Grozny in the Novye Aldi massacre.